arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 All Arduino® IoT-enabled products are supported on Arduino Cloud **[3]** which allows you to log, graph and analyze sensor data, trigger events, and automate your home or business.

 ### Sample Sketches
-Sample sketches for the Alvik robot can be found in the “Alvik robot Documentation” section of Arduino® **[4]**.
+Sample sketches for the Alvik robot can be found in the “Alvik robot Documentation” section of Arduino® Docs **[4]** and inside its dedicated libraries.

 ### Online Resources
 Now that you have gone through the basics of what you can do with the device, you can explore the endless possibilities it provides by checking exciting projects on Arduino Project Hub **[5]** and the online store **[6]** where you will be able to complement your Alvik robot product with additional extensions, sensors and actuators.